Edited December, 2016

 Other techniques for demonstrating the organism are less sensitive and less reliable than PCR.
 Chlamydial antigen tests based on detecting group specific antigen using ELISA or similar techniques are available.
-Also, conjunctival smears can be Giemsa-stained to check for inclusions, but chlamydial inclusions are easily confused with other basophilic inclusions (Streeten 1985).
+Also, conjunctival smears can be Giemsa-stained to check for inclusions, but chlamydial inclusions are easily confused with other basophilic inclusions (Streeten & Streeten,1985).

 Indirect detection methods

-In unvaccinated cats, antibody detection can confirm the diagnosis of C felis infection.
-Immunofluorescence (Fig. 4) and ELISA techniques are used for determining antibody titres.
+In unvaccinated cats, antibody detection can confirm the diagnosis of C. felis infection.
+Immunofluorescence (IF; Fig. 4) and ELISA techniques are used for determining antibody titres.
 Some cross reactivity with other bacteria occurs, and low IF titres (≤32) are generally considered as being negative.
 Established active or recent infections are associated with high titres, often of ≥512.
 Serology can be particularly useful to establish whether infection is endemic in a group.
 It can also be of value in investigating cases with chronic ocular signs.
 A high titre suggests that Chlamydia may be an aetiological factor, whereas a low titre discounts likely chlamydial involvement.

 Chlamydia infection in cats can be treated very effectively with antibiotics.
-Systemic antibiotics are more effective than local treatment (Sparkes et al., 1999).
+Systemic antibiotics are more effective than local topical treatment (Sparkes et al., 1999).
 Tetracyclines are generally regarded as the antibiotics of choice for chlamydial infections (Déan et al., 2005).
-Doxycycline has the advantage of requiring only a single daily dose and is most frequently used at a dosage of 10 mg/kg orally.
-Recent studies have shown that treatment must be maintained for 4 weeks to ensure elimination of the organism (Dean et al 2005).
+Doxycycline has the advantage of requiring only a single daily dose and is most frequently used at a daily dosage of 10 mg/kg orally.
+Recent studies have shown that treatment must be maintained for 4 weeks to ensure elimination of the organism (Déan et al., 2005).
 In some cats recrudescence may be noted some time after discontinuation of therapy.
 Continuation of treatment for two weeks after resolution of clinical signs is recommended.
 Tetracyclines have potential side effects in young cats although these appear to be less common with doxycycline than oxytetracycline.
 Alternative antibiotics may be considered if this is a concern.
-Fluoroquninolones are effective against Chlamydia (Gerhardt et al., 2007; Hartmann et al., 2008), but a 4-week course of therapy with clavulanic acid potentiated amoxicillin may represent the safest choice in young kittens (Sturgess et al., 2001).
+Fluoroquinolones are effective against Chlamydia (Gerhardt et al., 2006; Hartmann et al., 2008), but a 4-week course of therapy with clavulanic acid potentiated amoxicillin may represent the safest choice in young kittens (Sturgess et al., 2001).

 Both inactivated and modified live vaccines based on whole Chlamydia organism are available as part of multivalent vaccine preparations.
 Vaccines are effective in protecting against disease but not against infection (Wills et al., 1987).
 No reliable data are available to compare efficacy of inactivated versus modified live vaccines.